How to combat hay fever and summer allergies with your smart home

 But along with the usual supply of tablets and nasal sprays, we at GearBrain think the smart home might be able to offer a solution.

-First up, here are three air quality monitors to consider:
+First up, here are some air quality monitors to consider:

-One of our favorite air monitors, the Awair is a smart wooden box with a simple LED arrangement for displaying a live score out of 100; the higher the number, the better the surrounding air quality.
-The box also shows scores for temperature, humidity, CO2, chemicals and dust.
+One of our favorite air monitors, the Awair is a smart box with a simple LED arrangement for displaying a live score out of 100; the higher the number, the better the surrounding air quality.
+Now in its third generation, the $149 box also shows scores for temperature, humidity, CO2, chemicals and dust.
 Although it cannot measure pollen directly, the device's dust reading can be used to trigger a fan or air purifier, helping to remove the hay fever-like symptoms dust can cause.

 Much like the previous two options, the Blueair Aware monitors particulate matter, VOCs, carbon dioxide, temperature and humidity, and logs this data every five minutes.
 As with the others, this data can be viewed on the Aware's iPhone and Android smartphone app.

-Where the Foobot and Awair need to tap into IFTTT (more on this later), the Aware can talk directly to Blueair's air purifiers, like the Classic 205.
+Where the Awair needs to tap into IFTTT (more on this later), the Aware can talk directly to Blueair's air purifiers, like the Classic 205.
 This setup was reviewed by GearBrain in 2017 and scored four stars out of five.

 We write a lot about If This, Then That at GearBrain, because it has the power to make smart home products and services work together in ways they couldn't do before.
 The platform's so-called applets can be created in just a few seconds and are how devices trigger each other into action.

 For example, an IFTTT applet can be written to switch on a Samsung air purifier when a Blueair Aware detects high levels of particulates.
-With a tweak of the applet, this could be used with an Awair or Foobot.
+With a tweak of the applet, this could be used with an Awair.
 Similarly, the applet can be modified to take control of other smart home devices, like a WeMo air purifier or Tado air conditioner.

 IFTTT can also be used to make devices react to the weather forecast, or alert you to a high pollen count.
 For example, an applet can send you an email or other notification when Weather Underground reports a high pollen count for your area, reminding you to take your hay fever medication.
 Or, an applet could take that same forecast and switch on your air purifier before pollen starts to affect you.